sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively/2019-09-25-run-bril-on-raspberry-pi-natively.md

 for all variables.

 At the end of a function, there is a label indicating the return point.
-Before `ret` to the address in link register, it needs to pop out all local variables by moving the stack pointer back and restore all saved register values.
+Before the process returns to the address in link register by `ret`, it needs to pop out all local variables by moving the stack pointer back and restore all saved register values.